Are Coding Standards Necessary?

 07 Feb 2024

 Coding standards are a double-edged sword.
-To some, they offer a sense of conformity for better readability and consistency across different programs.
-For others, these guidelines seem like a thorn on their side.
-For me, using ESLint on IntelliJ did not pose too much of an issue.
-I thought that the system simple to follow since it checks the current style of the code I had written and indicates what errors I made, regardless of it being major or minor.
-At first, it did seem a little unpleasant as it would point out tiny details that did not affect the code’s functionality.
-As I gained more experience with it, I found that coding standards have actually given me a more nuanced perspective regarding its significance in both a personal and professional setting.
+For some, they offer a sense of conformity for better readability and consistency across different programs.
+To others, these guidelines are like a thorn on their side.
+In my opinion, using ESLint on IntelliJ was not an issue.
+I thought that the system was simple enough to follow since it checks the current style of the code I have written and indicates what errors I made, regardless of it being major or minor.
+It did seem a little unpleasant at first, as it would point out tiny details that didn’t affect the code’s functionality.
+But after using it more, I found that following coding standards have actually given me a more nuanced perspective regarding its significance in both a personal and professional setting.

 Linting the mess!